Tutorial

 Authors: Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister, Mike Smorul

 In this tutorial, we will review the fundamental principles, packages and metadata/raster attributes that are needed to work with raster data in R. We discuss the three core metadata elements that we need to understand to work with rasters in R: CRS, extent and resolution.
-It also explores missing and bad data values as stored in a raster and how R handles these elements.
-Finally, it introduces the GeoTiff file format.
+We also explore missing and bad data values as stored in a raster and how R handles these elements.
+Finally, we introduce the GeoTiff file format.

 Learning Objectives